 Sadly chocolate has not yet featured in these awards, but I live in hope that one day it will.
 I’m not sure if posthumous nominations are allowed, but I have put forward Mott Green for the adventurous and ethical work he did in setting up the Grenada Chocolate Company.
 His tragic death just before the Food Programme aired its broadcast, the chocolate world of Mott Green, could not have been more untimely.

-Amongst the line-up of star judges such as Raymond Blanc, Valantine Warner and Tim Hayward, we have our very own food blogger Jack Monroe.
+Amongst the line-up of star judges, we have our very own food blogger Jack Monroe this year.
+Star judges include Raymond Blanc, Valantine Warner and Tim Hayward.
 The winners will be announced at the annual BBC Food and Farming Awards ceremony held in Bristol on May 1st.
 The winners and finalists will also feature on a subsequent Food Programme broadcast.

-I have been offered no incentives for writing this post, but do so because I passionately believe in Real Food and hope that my readers do so too.
+The BBC, nor anyone else has offered me any incentives for writing this post.
+I do so because I passionately believe in Real Food and hope that my readers do so too.